Frill-co/frill-widget-examples/README.md

 #### Using the `Frill` API

-It's possible to directly load (or retrieve) a single Frill Widget or Survey.
+It's possible to directly access (or load) a single Frill Widget or Survey.
 If it's already loaded, the function will simply return the existing instance, making it safe to call multiple times.
-Using the API to load will ignore all targeting rules.
+Using the API to load will ignore all targeting rules (e.g. URL matching).

 ```js
 const widget = await window.Frill('widget', {